► The best electric cars of 2019

 Browse Hyundai Ioniq cars for sale

 Need space for seven?
 A swanky Tesla badge?
 And all the modernity and clever-clogs tech the brand has become famous for?
 Step this way: the Model X is half crossover, half MPV, but all Tesla electric car.
 Famous for its cleverly hinged gullwing rear doors that open even in the tightest of car park spaces, the interior is roomy for five and the rearmost third-row seats are fine for kids on short journeys.
-It’s pricey though, costing from £75k in the UK for a Model X 75D entry-level model.
+It is pricey though, costing from £74k in the UK for an entry-level Model X.

 Read our full Tesla Model X review